Mortier de 75 modèle 1915 Schneider: Design

 The Mortier de 75 modèle 1915 was a short-barrelled, breech loaded, rifled mortar with a horizontal sliding-block that fired separate loading cased charges and projectiles.
 The barrel was of autofretted monoblock construction which was trunnioned while the sliding-block breech bore no relation to the Nordenfelt eccentric screw breech used by the mle 1897.
 The projectiles came from the ubiquitous Canon de 75 modèle 1897 while the casing was a shortened mle 1897 casing which could hold three propellant charges and be reused up to 50 times.

 By varying the number of propellant charges, both the range and angle of impact for the projectile could be controlled.
 The mortar had no recoil mechanism and the barrel sat on a heavy steel base that absorbed recoil.
 Due to its low velocity and soft recoil the mle 1915 could use large stocks of defective shells with unstable explosives that were produced during the war.
 The barrel pivoted at the front of the base and could be traversed by a wooden handle at the rear while levers near the trunnion controlled elevation.
-For transport, the mortar could be placed on a two-wheeled wooden cart with two wooden handles and pulled by a team of 5 men or it would be broken down into 14 pieces and carried by soldiers to the front line trenches.
+For transport, the mortar could be placed on a two-wheeled wooden cart with two wooden handles and pulled by a team of 5 men or it could be broken down into 14 pieces and carried by soldiers to the front line trenches.

 Beginning in September of 1915 regiments of the French and Belgian army was equipped with the mle 1915 and it can be considered a rough equivalent of the 7.58 cm Minenwerfer of the German Army.
 However, it was found that despite being able to provide high-angle fire its light shell was little more effective than if it was fired by the Canon de 75 modèle 1897.
 The shells lacked the explosive power needed to get at troops in reinforced bunkers and they did not have enough explosive power to destroy trenches.
 By comparison, a French Mortier de 58 mm type 2 weighed 226 kg and could deliver a projectile that weighed between 18-35 kg.
 While the British Stokes mortar could deliver a 4.84 kg projectile it had a better rate of fire and only weighed 47.17 kg versus the 215 kg for the mle 1915.
 For these reasons, the mle 1915 did not last long after the end of World War I.